civican/legisinfo/42-1/bills/C-18/bill_text.md

     to acquire any real property or immovables for the purpose of establishing, enlarging or designating, as the case may be, any national park, national historic site, national marine conservation area or other protected heritage area;

-    to develop or maintain any national park, national historic site, national marine conservation area or other protected heritage area that **is being established, enlarged or designated**, and to make any related contribution or other payment;
+    to develop or maintain any national park, national historic site, national marine conservation area or other protected heritage area that is being established, enlarged or designated, and to make any related contribution or other payment;

   **(2)** Subsections 21(4) and (5) of the Act are repealed.